sayaliwalke30/Kaggle-Projects/README.md

 ##### This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015 and our task is to build a machine learning model that can predict the house prices.

 #### 2] Credit card Fraud detection
+##### It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+So the goal of this project is to identify

 #### 3] Bank loan Prediction